samuelgfeller/slim-example-project/docs/testing/testing-cheatsheet.md

 ## JSON requests
 Now with JSON requests we can test a lot more things.
-I like to render the templates minimally on the server and prefer to load linked contents via an AJAX JSON request.
+I like to render the templates minimally on the server and prefer to load linked contents via an Ajax JSON request.
 This allows for a faster page load and with good content placeholders it's nice for the users as well.

 ### Fixtures utility